 - Your credit score: Without solid credit, you might not qualify for a favorable mortgage rate or even be approved for a loan in the first place.

-2. Will you stay for at least a few years?
+2. Will you stay in your home for at least a few years?

 Why it matters: When you buy, you'll face a boatload of one-time expenses, like broker fees, mortgage origination fees, and title insurance.
 The longer you stay put, the more time you have to spread out those costs and for your home to potentially rise in value.

-3. Which offers better value in your area?
+3. Does renting or buying offer better value in your area?

 Why it matters: You might assume buying is a better value because it lets you build equity in a home.
 But that may not be the case if rents are low relative to purchase prices in your area.